If you had a heart attack. Now what?

 PREVENT HEART ATTACK?

-Heart attack can occur at any age.
+Heart attacks can occur at any age.
 If you are over 40 years old, or if you have other risk factors such as diabetes, high blood pressure, obesity then you are more prone to risk to developed heart disease or heart attack.

 Heart attack prevention should begin early in life.